Home

 Soapstone has recently become more popular with homeowners wanting a natural stone with a different look than the more common granite and marble.

-However, a soapstone counter top has a limited color range and depending on where it is quarried, the colors and qualities will vary somewhat.
+However, soapstone countertops have a limited color range and depending on where it is quarried, the colors and qualities will vary somewhat.

 Typically untreated soapstone is a lighter solid or gray-green colored stone.